Ascutney Fire Station

 Mr. Dauphin said the focus of the Commission since the Wood report has been to figure out “what are we doing?”
 “Are we going to rehash everything (5-year plan) or are we going to look at becoming a fire district?
 Are we going 100% municipal?
 Or are we going 100% contract?”

 Mrs. Esty said the fire agreement expires June 30th.
-Mr. Girard said, “We have already been told that wasn't going to be re-signed.”
+Mr. Girard said, “We have already been told by Mr. Morris at a previous Fire Commission meeting that wasn't going to be re-signed.”

 Mr. Dauphin said, “That's why we're here right now and have been for the last year trying to get the wheels spinning of what's going to change.
 There are multiple things in the agreement on both sides that are not being fulfilled.
 We sign it, we don't sign it.
 What is the purpose?”